Monitor Office compatibility and deployments by using Office Telemetry Dashboard

 Verify that the SQL Server server is running correctly.

-Verify that the data in the telemetry shared folder that was reported back from the agent was processed correctly.
-If there are many folders and files in the shared folder that weren't processed for more than 2 hours, the telemetry processor isn't working correctly.
+Verify that the data in the shared folder that was reported back from the agent was processed correctly.
+If there are many folders and files in the shared folder that weren't processed for more than 2 hours, the processor isn't working correctly.